TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

       An abstract method for finding a :term:`loader` for the specified module.
-Originally specified in :pep:`302`, this method was meant for use in :data:`sys.meta_path` and in the path-based import subsystem.
+Originally specified in :pep:`302`, this method was meant for use in :data:`sys.meta_path` and in the path-based agiza subsystem.

       .. versionchanged:: 3.4
          Returns ``None`` when called instead of raising